ABOUT INTERNATIONAL LEAGUE AGAINST EPILEPSY BRITISH CHAPTER

 As well as its annual scientific meeting, ILAE British Chapter runs teaching weekends, joint meetings with other organisations and symposiums on issues relating to epilepsy throughout the year.

-Membership costs just £25 per year and includes regular newsletters, information about both British and overseas events, attendance at the annual scientific meeting and teaching weekends.
+Memberships from £50.00 per year, and includes newsletters, information about British and overseas events, event discounts, bursaries and attendance at the annual scientific meeting.

 The ILAE British Chapter GP Society supports GPs all over Britain who look after people with epilepsy.
 This includes a competency framework for GPwSI approved by Dept of Health.